MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

       > [!IMPORTANT]
       > The region is specified with the spaces removed.
 For example, **East US** is specified as **EastUS**.
    1. Specify the **Cloud type** as **AzureCloud**.
    1. Provide a **Tenant ID**.
 The tenant ID is the directory ID of your Microsoft Entra tenant.
-To get the tenant ID, see [Find your Microsoft Entra tenant](/azure/azure-portal/get-subscription-tenant-id)
+To get the tenant ID, see [Find your Microsoft Entra tenant](/azure/azure-portal/get-subscription-tenant-id).
    1. If you have set up an Azure Arc gateway, provide the Arc gateway ID.
 This is the resource ID of the Arc gateway that you set up.
+For more information, see [About Azure Arc gateways](./deploy).

       :::image type="content" source="media/deployment-arc-register-local-ui/setup-arc-agent-details.png" alt-text="Screenshot that shows the Azure Stack HCI Azure Arc agent setup page." lightbox="media/deployment-arc-register-local-ui/setup-arc-agent-details.png":::